E-Bike/E-Scooter Accident Claims*

 2. Solicitor becomes your trusted advisor

-As a solicitor is aware of the e-bike accident claim process they can avoid any legal bumps in the road you might encounter if you did this yourself.
+As a solicitor is aware of the e-bike/e-scooter accident claim process they can avoid any legal bumps in the road you might encounter if you did this yourself.
 It is their job to be your trusted advisor on all legal matters throughout your case.

 3. Solicitor obtains a medical report